FranktheTank123/Udacity-SDC/CarND-Vehicle-Detection/writeup.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVC using default parameters.
+Without tuning any parameters, the testing accuracy was 98.9%, which is amazing.

 For feature extraction, please refer to the `extract_image_features` function in the `./codes/helper.py` file.
 This function gives the option to extract any of the three features: